 Yes.
 We work with a third party who sets up an IRA on an investor’s behalf and manages all administration.
 Monies can be transferred without penalty or without jeopardizing tax-deferred status and then invested in an AVG fund “for the benefit of” the investor.

-We provide a K-1 by March each year and complete portfolio valuation statements twice a year.
+We provide a K-1 by end of March each year and complete portfolio valuation statements twice a year.

 We make venture investing smart and simple.
-Our Total Access Fund provides simple, broad exposure to this attractive asset class, and the investment minimum of $250K is very small compared to alternatives.
-Focused Funds also provide smart further diversification and exposure to high-interest categories within VC.
+Our Total Access Fund provides simple, broad exposure to this attractive asset class, and the investment minimum of $50K is very small compared to alternatives.
+The Focused Funds also provide smart further diversification and exposure to high-interest categories within VC.

 Entrepreneurs appreciate our streamlined, responsive process.
 In as little as 2-6 weeks, we can move from initial conversation to investor, with little extra work on their part.
 In addition, we don’t dictate terms or take Board seats.
-We can also offer our extensive network connections and resources such as Calls to the Network (appeals to our community for assistance to a portfolio company) and Resource Connector (fellow alums and investors offering business services).
+We can also offer our extensive network connections and resources such as Calls to the Network (appeals to our community for assistance to a portfolio company) and Jobs Board.
 In some cases, we also bring sibling funds into our deals, raising additional money in a month or less.

 Considerations vary by fund.
-For our Alumni Funds, it’s important that there is a school connection (alum on your exectuive team, Board, or lead investor).
-Otherwise, we generally look for a strong lead investor with expertise in the sector, experienced team, market opportunity, moats, traction, attractive deal terms, and portfolio diversity for our funds.
+For our Alumni Funds, it’s important that there is a school connection (alum on your executive team, Board, or lead investor).
+Otherwise, we generally look for an established lead investor with expertise in the sector, experienced team, market opportunity, moats, traction, attractive deal terms, and portfolio diversity for our funds.

-Checks are generally from $100K-$500K, with the opportunity for up to $2M or more when several of our sibling AVG funds participate.
+Checks are generally from $50K-$10M.
 Because our funds invest on roughly an annual basis, we also occasionally make follow-on investments through a later fund.

 Submit your information on the Alumni Ventures Group entrepreneurs page.

-We welcome supporters who are interested in our work.
-Our greatest source of investor prospects, deal leads, and expert referrals comes from our global network of 125,000 alumni supporters.
-To stay in touch, we invite you to subscribe to our newsletters, mobile app, and podcast.
+We welcome supporters who are interested in what we’re doing.
+Our greatest source of investors, deals, and consultant referrals comes from our global network of supporters.
+To stay in touch, we invite you to subscribe to our newsletters, blogs, and podcast.

 The Venture Fellow Program is designed for distinguished young professionals who want an inside look at venture investing and entrepreneurial careers.
 In exchange for a modest weekly time commitment helping the funds do outreach and research deals, Fellows get a valuable experience and entry point into the exciting but hard-to-access VC profession.
 The work is remote and on your own schedule.
 For more about the program, go to the Alumni Ventures Group Venture Fellow Program page.